Frequently Asked Questions

 Who is required to take the Impact Texas Teen Drivers program?

 The program is mandatory for teens ages 15 to 17 who completed a teen driver education course or a parent-taught driver education course.
-Adults ages 18 to 24 who took a teen driver education course are also required to complete the program.
+Adults ages 18 to 24 who took a teen driver education course are also required to complete Impact Texas Adult Drivers, a similar program.

 How can I get my Impact Texas Teen Drivers certificate?